About Grand Valley State University

-Scholarship is an essential component of the university’s mission as an institution of higher learning.
+Scholarship is an essential component of the university’s mission as an institution of higher learning and community service.
 Excellence in teaching at the university level depends upon active scholarship by faculty members.
-Through basic and applied research, artistic expression and performance, and other forms of scholarship, faculty members contribute to the development and application of knowledge and create a dynamic environment for learning.
-Active scholarship may include collaboration of faculty and staff members with students, business and labor, government, and community organizations.
-In this way, the benefits of a liberal education and specific disciplines can extend beyond classroom walls to lifelong learning and partnerships between the university and its diverse communities and the greater community.
+Through basic and applied research, artistic expression and performance, and other forms of scholarship, faculty members contribute to the development and application of knowledge, and create a dynamic environment for learning.
+Active scholarship may include collaboration of faculty and staff with students, business and labor, government, and community organizations.
+In this way, the benefits of a liberal education can extend beyond classroom walls to lifelong learning and partnerships between the university and its diverse communities.

-Grand Valley State University values the collaboration of faculty members, staff members, and students with external partners in addressing mutual interests and regional needs.
+We at Grand Valley State University value the collaboration of faculty, staff, and students with external partners in addressing mutual interests and regional needs.
 The university offers the communities it serves resources and inspiration in their own lifelong pursuit of knowledge.
-Faculty and staff members are encouraged to contribute their expertise and service to the university, their disciplines’ professional organizations, and working in partnership with the community.
-Students are encouraged to be active citizens, to become active service providers, and to take part in various service-learning and volunteer opportunities in the community and abroad.
+Faculty and staff are encouraged to contribute their expertise and service to the university, their disciplines’ professional organizations, and the community.
+Students are encouraged to be active citizens, to become active service providers, and to take part in various service learning and volunteer opportunities in the community and abroad.

 The Allendale Campus

-The 1,304 acre Allendale Campus is located 12 miles west of Grand Rapids and is home to state-of-the-art facilities that include 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Zumberge Library.
-The university currently has 6,068 beds, the majority being on the Allendale Campus.
-For detailed information regarding these locations, please see the Campuses section of the online catalog.
+The 1,280 acre Allendale campus, is located 12 miles west of Grand Rapids and is home to state-of-the-art facilities that include: 118 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Zumberge Library.
+The university currently has 5,464 beds, the majority being on the Allendale campus

 The Robert C. Pew Grand Rapids Campus